telerik/blazor-docs/knowledge-base/grid-pager-top-toolbar-bottom.md

 If, however, you also want to have a Toolbar for some actions, do the following:

 * [Integrate Pager in the Grid Toolbar on top of the Grid](https://demos.telerik.com/blazor-ui/pager/integration)
-* Hide the built-in Pager at the bottom of the Grid with some custom CSS
+* Hide the built-in Pager at the bottom of the Grid with custom CSS
 * Add a container below the Grid to serve as a Toolbar - place your desired custom Toolbar actions in it
 * Add the "k-toolbar" and "k-grid-toolbar" classes to this container to inherit the Grid Toolbar styles
 * Add your custom class as well, so you can target this container and style it separately from the built-in Toolbar if needed